 Any writer seriously interested in maximising the quality of their manuscript should at least consider using beta readers.

-When should you use beta readers?
+When should an author use beta readers?

 Beta testing is not something done in the early stages of product development.
 It’s used to make an already good product as problem-free as possible.